AMENDED AND RESTATED

-Be responsible for presenting the agenda and minutes of the Executive Committee and Board of Directors meetings in collaboration with the President and Executive Director.
+Be responsible for presenting the agenda and minutes of the Executive Committee and Board of Directors meetings in collaboration with the Chairman of the Board and President/CEO.

-It shall be the duty of the Treasurer to oversee the preparation and maintenance of the financial records and reports of the Society (including arranging for the annual audit of the Societys records), to establish (with the approval of the Executive Committee) depositories for the Societys funds, to oversee collection of moneys due the Society, to oversee the payment of bills, and to prepare and report, in conjunction with the Executive Director, the financial status of the Society at each regularly scheduled meeting of the Board of Directors.
+It shall be the duty of the Treasurer to oversee the preparation and maintenance of the financial records and reports of the Society (including arranging for the annual audit of the Society’s records), to establish (with the approval of the Executive Committee) depositories for the Society’s funds, to oversee collection of moneys due the Society, to oversee the payment of bills, and to prepare and report, in conjunction with the President/CEO, the financial status of the Society at each regularly scheduled meeting of the Board of Directors.

 Further duties of the Treasurer include ensuring that all tax forms, or other such forms required by regulatory bodies, are properly filed on a timely basis and chairing the budget committee that develops the annual budget for submission to the Board of Directors for approval.

 The Treasurer shall perform such other duties and have such other powers as the Board may prescribe.

 (A).
 President/CEO and Staff

 The Board of Directors may hire a President/CEO .
 The President/CEO of the Society shall be selected by a majority vote of the Board of Directors.
 The President/CEO employed by the Society shall: